shreepublic/wh-support-docs/docs/prerequisites/prerequisites-802.md

 ### Operating systems

-The Windows 10 (+11?) platform is supported for the design, development, testing and building of the application on a server.
+The Microsoft Windows platform is supported for the design, development, testing and building of the application on a server.

 #### Windows 11 Enterprise x86-64